1 February 2017

 Following the acquisition Chrysaor will become the UK’s leading independent oil and gas company focused on the North Sea.

 The WFW London Commodities and Upstream Finance team advising the syndicate was led by Partner Joe Levin, assisted by Associate Nehal Khan and Trainee Matthew Pawlak.
-Corporate advice was provided by Partner Andy Savage and Senior Associate Sarah Williamson with E&P advice provided by Senior Lawyer Heike Trischmann.
+Corporate advice was provided by Partner Andy Savage and Of Counsel Sarah Williamson with E&P advice provided by Senior Lawyer Heike Trischmann.
 Structured Finance Partner Rob McBride advised on complex and bespoke intercreditor arrangements, while Partner Tom Jarvis and Senior Associate Claire Miles acted on the tax aspects of the transaction.

 Joe commented: “I’m delighted to have advised so many leading banks on one of the most important North Sea acquisitions of the 21st century.
 Following on from advising the lenders on Faroe Petroleum’s $250m Reserve-Based Lending Facility to finance its expansion in December 2016, this clearly demonstrates that WFW is now a force to be reckoned with in terms of upstream finance expertise”.